shopsys/shopsys/docs/configuration/how-to-set-up-domains-and-locales.md

 This command performs multiple actions:

 -   multidomain attributes from the first domain are copied for this new domain, see `FrameworkBundle/Component/Domain/DomainDataCreator.php`, where the `TEMPLATE_DOMAIN_ID` constant is defined.
--   if a new locale is set for the newly added domain, the empty rows with this new locale will be created for multilang attributes
+-   if a new locale is set for the newly added domain, the empty rows with this new locale will be created for multilingual attributes
 -   pricing group with the name Default is created for every new domain
--   the last step of this command is the start of automatic recalculations of prices, availabilities, and products visibilities.
+-   the last step of this command is the start of automatic recalculations (e.g., prices, availabilities, and product visibilities).

 !!! note